-Access to the tenement is via Rustler's Roost access road leading from Arnhem Highway, and then via secondary tracks.
+Access to the tenement is via secondary tracks leading from the Arnhem Hwy.
 These tracks provide good access for 4WD vehicles during the dry season, however these tracks become impassable after heavy rain, and therefore no access is possible throughout the wet season.